LightningCreations/lclib/doc/IOWrapper.md

 template<size_t N> size_t read(std::byte(&arr)[N]); //(5)
 ```

+(1): read(void* ptr,size_t size)<br/>
-(1):Reads size bytes from the stream and places it in the buffer pointed to by ptr, then returns the number of bytes read.
+Reads size bytes from the stream and places it in the buffer pointed to by ptr, then returns the number of bytes read.
 If there exists a complete (that is, well-formed object) at the address given by ptr, then that object, and all of its sub-objects must satisfy the following requirements or the behavior is undefined:
 <ul>
 <li>The object must satisfy TriviallyCopyable</li>